GSK recalls popular heartburn medicine Zantac - U.K. medicines watchdog

 Oct 8 (Reuters) - GlaxoSmithKline Plc GSK.L is recalling its heartburn medicine Zantac as a "precautionary measure" due to a probable cancer-causing impurity in the drug, Britain's medicines watchdog said on Tuesday.

+The move follows the U.S. Food and Drug Administration discovery last week of "unacceptable levels" of a cancer-causing impurity in Zantac and its generic versions known chemically as ranitidine.

-GSK is recalling all unexpired stock of Zantac, also sold generically as ranitidine, from pharmacies as a precaution due to possible contamination with an impurity NDMA, which has genotoxic and carcinogenic potential, the Medicines and Healthcare products Regulatory Agency (MHRA) said.
+GSK is recalling all unexpired stock of Zantac from pharmacies due to possible contamination with an impurity N-nitrosodimethylamine (NDMA), the Medicines and Healthcare products Regulatory Agency (MHRA) said.

 ((justin.varghese@thomsonreuters.com; Tel: +91 80 6749 3486;))